openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 openSUSE is developed in a repository called [Factory](http://opensuse.org/Portal:Factory).
 Packages flow from the [devel projects](http://nl.opensuse.org/openSUSE:Build_Service_Collaboration#Devel_Project_maintainer.27s_workflow) into Factory upon OK from the [release team](http://en.opensuse.org/openSUSE:Release_team) following the [Factory Development
         Model](http://en.opensuse.org/openSUSE:Factory_development_model).
 During the [development
         cycle](http://en.opensuse.org/openSUSE:Roadmap) ([more detailed
-        model](http://www.suse.de/%7Ecoolo/opensuse_12.1/)) periodic releases are made available for testing “ these are the milestones.
+        model](http://www.suse.de/%7Ecoolo/opensuse_12.1/)) periodic releases are made available for testing â€“ these are the milestones.
       Six of them become available.
 After some several freezes go into effect, the component freeze just before the fourth milestone for instance.
 And about a couple of weeks after the last milestone the first of two Release Candidates is made ready for testing.
 The final openSUSE